Snowy owl: Interspecific predatory relationships

-When it goes south to winter outside of the Arctic, the snowy owl has a potential to interact with a number of additional predators.
+When it goes south to winter outside of the Arctic, the snowy owl has the potential to interact with a number of additional predators.
 By necessity, it shares its wintertime diverse prey with a number of formidable predators.
 These are known to include their cousins, the great horned owl and the Eurasian eagle-owl.
-They are relieved of heavy competition from the related species by differing temporal activity, i.e. being more likely to actively hunt in daytime, and by habitat, using rather more open (quite often nearly treeless) habitats than them.
+They are relieved of heavy competition from the related species by differing temporal activity, i.e. being more likely to actively hunt in the daytime, and by habitat, using rather more open (quite often nearly treeless) habitats than them.
 During a study of wintering snowy owls in Saskatchewan, the authors indicated that the snowy owls may avoid areas inhabited and defended by great horned owls.
 Although they usually occurred here outside of an 800 m radius of central great horned owl ranges, they did not avoid the 1600 m radius and different habitat usage may be a dictating factor.
-Given their mildly slighter size, it is unlikely that great horned owls (unlike the larger eagle-owl) would regularly dominate snowy owls in interactions and either species may give way to other depending on the size and disposition of the owls involved.
+Given their mildly slighter size, it is unlikely that great horned owls (unlike the larger eagle-owl) would regularly dominate snowy owls in interactions and either species may give way to others depending on the size and disposition of the owls involved.
 Little study has been undertaken into the trophic competition of snowy owls with other predators during winter and, due to their scarcity, few predators are likely to expel much energy on competitive interactions with them, although many other predators will engage in anti-predator mobbing of snowy owls.
 Largely in winter, snowy owls have been the victim of a number of larger avian predators, though attacks are likely to be singular and rare.
 Instances of predation on snowy owls are known to have been committed several times in winter only by Eurasian eagle-owls.

 Additionally, golden eagles (Aquila chrysaetos) have been known to prey on snowy owls as well as all northern sea eagles: the bald (Haliaeetus leucocephalus), white-tailed (Haliaeetus albicilla) and Steller's sea eagles (Haliaeetus pelagicus).
 Snowy owls are also sometimes killed by birds that are mobbing them.
-In one instance, a peregrine falcon killed a snowy owl in a stoop after the owl had itself killed a fledgling falcon.
-Anecdotal report indicate predation by gyrfalcons (on snowy owls of unknown age and condition) but it was possibly also an act of mobbing.
+In one instance, a peregrine falcon killed a snowy owl in a stoop after the owl had killed a fledgling falcon.
+Anecdotal reports indicate predation by gyrfalcons (on snowy owls of unknown age and condition) but it was possibly also an act of mobbing.
 In another, a huge throng of Arctic terns (Sterna paradisaea) relentlessly swarmed and attacked a snowy owl until it met its demise.